Your mental health

 The University encourages parties to resolve issues informally and at a local level wherever possible.
 However, if an issue cannot be resolved by any other means, or someone is concerned about how a process or procedure of the University has been applied, they may choose to make a formal complaint or grievance.

-If you have any questions about how the University works with you to resolve issues and complaints, what a formal complaint is and what help is available when a formal complaint is made, please review our Complaints and Grievances Process page.
+If you have any questions about how the University works with you to resolve issues and complaints, what a formal complaint or grievance is and what help is available when a formal complaint or grievance is made, please review our Complaints and Grievances Process page.